JimengShi/My-Personal-Website/README.md

-# My-Personal-Website
+# resume
-You can quickly learn about me by my personal website which includes resume, projects, publications and hobbies.
+@copyright@ Jimeng Shi: my personal work of my resume, just for communication and study, don't copy or use it for any business